tylerlwsmith/vite-with-flask-backend/README.md

 ## How to use Vite assets in this demo

-To add an input (or entrypoint) asset, first add it to the `build.rollupOptions.input` array in `vite.config.js`.
+To add an input (entrypoint) asset, first add it to the `build.rollupOptions.input` array in `vite.config.js`.
 The asset must live in the `assets/` directory.

 ```js
 // Truncated vite.config.js file